-TZLS-501 is a fully human mAb targeting the interleukin-6 receptor (IL-6R) that we acquired from Novimmune in January 2017.
-TZLS-501 is designed to address limitations of first generation products (tocilizumab and sarilumab).
+TZLS-501 is a fully human mAb targeting the interleukin-6 receptor (IL-6R).
+Tiziana Life Sciences licensed the intellectual property from Novimmune in January 2017.
 This fully human mAb has a unique mechanism of action, binding to both the membrane-bound and soluble forms of the IL-6R and depleting circulating levels of the IL-6 in the blood.
-An excessive production of IL-6 is regarded as a key driver of chronic inflammation, associated with autoimmune diseases such as myelomainflammatory and oncology indications and rheumatoid arthritis, and we believe that TZLS-501 may be a promising treatment for the same.
+An excessive production of IL-6 is regarded as a key driver of chronic inflammation, associated with autoimmune diseases such as multiple myeloma, oncology indications and rheumatoid arthritis, and we believe that TZLS-501 may have potential therapeutic value for these indications.

-In preclinical studies, TZLS-501 demonstrated a decreased potential for adverse events and the potential for overcoming the limitations of other IL-6 pathway drugs.
-Compared to tocilizumab and sarilumab, TZLS-501 has been observed to have a higher affinity for the soluble IL-6 receptor, demonstrating the potential of being efficacious at blocking IL-6 signaling in conditions of elevated IL-6.
+In preclinical studies, TZLS-501 demonstrated the potential for overcoming the limitations of other IL-6 pathway drugs.
+Compared to tocilizumab and sarilumab, TZLS-501 has been observed to have a higher affinity for the soluble IL-6 receptor from antibody binding studies conducted in cell culture.
+TZLS-501 also demonstrated the potential to block or reduce IL-6 signaling in mouse models of inflammation.
+The soluble form of IL-6 has been implicated to have a larger role in disease progression compared to the receptor bound form (Kallen, K.J.
+(2002).
+"The role of transsignalling via the agonistic soluble IL-6 receptor in human diseases".
+Biochimica et Biophysica Acta.
+1592 (3): 323-343.).